badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 ## Memory problems

 Let’s run this code on an older device.
 Say an iPhone 4S.
-We expect this code might not be performant enough, but it is sufficient for our feature on such a low end device.
+We expect this code might not be high performance enough, but it is sufficient for our feature on such a low end device.

-Now keep running drawing strokes for a while, specially fast strokes.
-You will eventually crash the application.
+Now keep running drawing strokes for a while, especially fast strokes.
+You’ll eventually crash the application.
 The crash was due to a memory warning.
 With such small amount of code we now have memory problems!
 Building applications for mobile we always need to be mindful of memory constraints.

 Let’s run profile the code with the allocations instrument.
 Here is a run I captured reproducing the memory warning:

 ![Memory4S]({{page.imgdir}}/DrawView-naive-memory-4s.png)

 You can also run the application in XCode and check the memory gauge inside the debugging tab.
-So what is going on?
+So what’s going on?

 We are allocating a lot of transient images while the user is drawing.
 There is no memory leak but the drawn images are autoreleased as per ARC rules.
 The offending line is this one: